 Steve is a Liveryman of the Worshipful Company of Glaziers.
 He is also an external assessor for the PACR/ Icon scheme for professional accreditation, and for the Icon CTQ (conservation technician qualification) as well as an external assessor for AABC (The register of architects accredited in buildings conservation).

 Ten years ago, Dan Humphries became a Company Director, following degree level training at Swansea Instite of Art, and extended training and development at Holy Well Glass.

 We are commited to training (see training section) the encouragement of young professionals and promotion of the Art & Craft of Stained Glass.

 In the conservation/restoration field we work in collaboration with English Heritage, the National Trust and with private clients.
 The team have great experience in the conservation of early medieval glass, often involving the conservation of original leadwork and design and manufacture of protective glazing systems.
 The team has wide experiencve in the conservation of 18thC painted glass, and glass from the Arts and Crafts period.

 Accreditation within the ICON/PACR scheme is the highest conservation qualification in the U.K. demanding significant financial and professional investment.

-Only a handful of major conservation studios have two ACR accredited conservators including the renowned studio at Canterbury cathedral.
+Only a handful of major conservation studios have two ACR accredited conservators including the renowned studios at Canterbury cathedral, and York Minster.